danielspaniel/ember-data-change-tracker/README.md

      websockets .. but same issue if using factory guy) you need to call ```model.saveChanges()``` manually after creating that new model
   - Testing
-    - In unit / integration tests you have to manually initialize change-tracker
+    - In unit / integration tests you have to manually initialize change-tracker if you are testing anything that requires the addon to be enabled

 For example: